cortext/patstat/nomenclatures/ipc_descriptions/README.md

 | A01G  31/02 | A01G | Hydroponics.
 Cultivation without soil takes precedence.
 Special apparatus therefor apparatus for cultivation in.. | 4 | 2016.01  |
 | ..... | ..... | ..... | ..... | ..... |

+It should be noted that the text were cleaned with the idea of being able to be used with "Natural language processing".